-We expect Government to set out proposals for ARGA to have a statutory general objective in line with our current purpose, supported by audit quality and competition objectives and a clear set of regulatory principles.
+The Government's consultation sets out proposals for ARGA to have a new statutory general objective to act in the public interest, supported by audit quality and competition objectives and a clear set of regulatory principles.
 This will allow for ARGA to determine how best to meet these objectives and principles, within the scope of the overarching purpose.